Großes Wiesbachhorn

 Its entirely free-standing firn-capped summit forms the main peak of the Fusch/Kaprun chain and is often viewed in Alpine literature as a rival of the Großglockner.
 The great slope on its eastern and southeastern side plunges about 2,300 metres to the Fuscher Ache - one of the greatest height differences between mountaintop and valley floor in the Eastern Alps.
-Of alpinistic significance was the first ascent of the Northwest Face (Nordwestwand) on 15 July 1924 by Franz Riegele and Willo Welzenbach.
-They were the first ones to use ice nails (Eisnägel) to assist them; these were later developed into the ice screws used today.
+Of alpinistic significance was the first ascent of the Northwest Face (Nordwestwand) on 15 July 1924 by Fritz Rigele and Willo Welzenbach.
+They were the first ones to use ice hooks (eishaken) to assist them; these were later developed into the ice screws used today.
 The Northwest Face was one of the classic ice walls of the Eastern Alps; the ice has since melted, however.

 Location and area

 The Großes Wiesbachhorn is almost entirely surrounded by glaciers.
 To the north is the Wielingerkees, to the northeast the Sandbodenkees flows eastwards and down into the Sandboden and further into the Fuscher Ache.
 To the south lies the Teufelsmühlkees und im Westen das Kaindlkees.
 An important neighbouring mountain to the north, separated by the 3,211-metre-high wind gap of the Sandbodenscharte, is the Kleines Wiesbachhorn with a height of 3,286 metres.
 To the southwest, on the other side of the 3,265-metre-high Wielingerscharte, between the Kaindlkees and Teufelsmühlkees glaciers, lies the two Bratschenköpfe peaks (3,413 and 3,401 metres high).
 To the west the terrain falls away to the Mooserboden Reservoir, to the east into the Fuscher Tal.
 The nearest important settlement is Fusch an der Großglocknerstraße, about 10 kilometres away to the north as the crow flies.